 If you think about all the different varieties of french fries out there, it is a little mind boggling.
 They all have the same concept but each made a little differently.
 Which is why I wanted to show you yet another yummy way to enjoy your fries…mmm…

-- 3 large Russet potatoes, washed and sliced in wedges
+- 2 Russet potatoes large, washed and sliced in wedges

 - 4 Tbsp.
 Olive Oil

 - 1 tsp. salt and pepper

 Preheat oven to 475 degrees F. Place cut up potatoes in a large mixing bowl and submerge in cold water and ice.
 Let the potatoes soak for 30 minutes in the cold water.

 While they are soaking, line a baking sheet with aluminum foil and spray with PAM.
 Once the potatoes are done, remove from water and place on a paper towel and pat dry completely.
 Making sure they are dry is important!

 In a large zip lock baggie, place potato wedges, olive oil and seasonings in the bag.
 Shake in the bag until they are coated.
 Add extra seasonings if needed.
 Place on baking sheet, making sure not to crowd the potatoes.